NaveTK/the-archipelago-of-isaac/README.md

 ## Usage Guidelines
 - Only compatible with all DLCs for The Binding of Isaac: Rebirth up to Repentance.
 - Requires a savefile which has all paths to the lategame bosses unlocked already.
 - As network capabilities are blocked by default.
-This mod requires the `--luadbg` flag to be set as a start option for The Binding of Isaac on Steam
+This mod requires the `--luadebug` flag to be set as a start option for The Binding of Isaac on Steam